Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

-At the 10-minutely temporally disaggregated level, for Data Set A, the LR base forecasts were optimal for wind turbine forecasts and across all levels, GB-BU-CT was optimal for aggregated turbine model forecasts and GB base forecasts were optimal for forecasts of power delivered to the grid.
-For Data Set B, LR base forecasts were optimal considering all cross-sectional levels.
-At the temporally disaggregated level, base forecasts were optimal for both data sets.
+At the 10-minutely temporally disaggregated level, for Data Set A, the LR-TCS-WLSV-SHR forecasts outperformed other methods at the bottom level (Level 0), and on average across all levels.
+Unreconciled LR was the top-performing model at the top level and GB-CT(BU) performed best for aggregated wind turbine forecasts (Level 1).
+At the 20-minutely level, for Data Set A, LR-TCS-WLSV-SHR was the top-performing model at the bottom level, and across all levels of the cross-sectional hierarchy.
+For Data Set B, LR-TCS-WLSV-SHR performed better across all levels.

-At the 20-minutely level, for Data Set A, LR-OCT was optimal for wind turbine forecasts.
-GB-BU-CT was optimal for for aggregated turbine model forecasts and power delivered to the grid.
-LR-BU-CT was optimal considering all cross-sectional levels.
-For Data Set B, LR-BU-CT was optimal for all levels.
 At the 20-minutely level, the forecasting accuracy increases between $1\mbox{-}2\%$ compared to the 10-minutely forecasts.
-We observe THF has the lowest performance on average, meaning that temporal aggregation for highly seasonal data such as wind data may not be useful to improve the forecast accuracy.
+We observe T-ACOV has among the lowest performance on average, meaning that temporal reconciliation with autocovariance scaling for highly seasonal data such as wind data may not be useful to improve the forecast accuracy.

-At the 30-minutely level, for Data Set A, LR-OCT was optimal for wind turbine forecasts, GB-BU-CT was optimal for aggregated turbine model forecasts and power delivered to the grid, and LR-BU-CT was optimal considering all cross-sectional levels.
-For Data Set B, LR-BU-CT was optimal across all levels.
-Similarly, the optimal forecast accuracy at the 30-minutely level is roughly $3\%$ improved compared to the 20-minutely forecasts.
-We observe the BU-CT reconciliation method exhibiting optimality, and improving the forecast accuracy compared with the 30-minutely cross-sectionally reconciled forecasts.
-This suggests than aggregating forecasts may be more accurate than aggregating data prior to forecasts for wind farm time series.
+At the 30-minutely level, for Data Set A, LR-TCS-WLSV-SHR outperformed other methods at the bottom level, and across all levels of the cross-sectional hierarchy.
+For Data Set B, LR-TCS-WLSV-SHR performed better than the other methods across all levels.
+Similarly, the best forecast accuracy at the 30-minutely level is roughly $3\%$ improved compared to the 20-minutely forecasts.
+We observe the \textcolor{black}{CT(BU)} and TCS-WLSV-SHR reconciliation methods exhibiting greater performance, and improving the forecast accuracy compared with the 30-minutely cross-sectionally reconciled forecasts.